At the Consulate

 Consular and service fees are also charged at the Visa Centre.

 Russian Visa Application Centres are opened and successfully operate in Austria, Belgium, Bulgaria, Great Britain, Germany, Denmark, Greece, Spain, Italy, Canada, Latvia, Lithuania, the Netherlands, Norway, Poland, Portugal, Republic of Korea, the USA, Turkey, Finland, France, Czech Republic, Switzerland, Sweden, Estonia.

-We advise you to contact your local Consulate (Please see the contact information of the Russian Consulates.) prior to order a Visa Invitation to get updated information.
+We advise you to contact your local Consulate (Visa Centre) prior to order a Visa Invitation to get updated information.
+Please see the contact information of the Russian Consulates.

 Give the following information to the Consular officer: